tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 * Any Japanese text not aimed at preschoolers contains kanji, so learning only the kana won't cut it.

-Learn the Japanese alphabets [using the Kakugo app](learning-kana-in-two-days.html).
+In the article about learning kana (later in this guide) I recomend using a traning app or a premade Anki deck.
-It should take you two days to do so, and no more than a week if you're lazy.
+Either way should take you two days or so to complete, and no more than a week if you're lazy.

 ### Kanji